 UI VALLEY OVERVIEW

-Ui Valley is located at the western gateway of the ancient capital Hoa Lu, situated at the highest point of Moc Hoan Valley, in Tay Hoa Lu district, Ninh Binh province.
-It lies within the core zone of the Trang An Landscape Complex, a UNESCO World Cultural and Natural Heritage site.
-According to Đại Việt sử ký toàn thư (The Complete Annals of Dai Viet), after unifying the country in 968 following a thousand years of Chinese rule, Dinh Bo Linh established the Đàn Kính Thiên (Heaven Worshiping Altar) in the west of Hoa Lu capital.
+Ui Valley is located at the western gateway of the ancient capital Hoa Lu, situated at the highest point of Moc Hoan Valley, in Tay Hoa Lu ward, Ninh Binh province.
+According to Đại Việt sử ký toàn thư (The Complete Annals of Dai Viet), after unifying the country in 968 following a thousand years of Chinese rule, Dinh Bo Linh established the Đàn Kính Thiên (Heaven Worshipping Altar) in the west of Hoa Lu capital.
 There, he declared himself Đại Thắng Minh Hoàng Đế (Dai Thang Minh Emperor), named the country Dai Co Viet, adopted the era name Thai Binh, and became the first emperor of Vietnam’s centralized feudal monarchy.

 With its pristine beauty, serene atmosphere, and crystal-clear lake nestled beneath rocky cliffs, Ui Valley preserves and revives the heritage of the ancient Hoa Lu royal court, reenacting the lives of the Vietnamese people in the 10th century.